 But as an expat on an overseas assignment, familiar the normal routine will be gone.
 In fact, the normal assumptions one makes about business, the ones learned in college and through years of practical experience are not likely to apply.

 Symptoms of Culture Shock

 The Familiar Becomes Strange

-Then of course, the difficult thing began one would think it would be not that difficult to choose food.
+Then, of course, the difficult thing began one would think it would be not that difficult to choose food.
 However when you haven’t seen 80% of the fruits and vegetables you really not quite sure what to buy.
-And worse when looking at something, you not exactly sure how to eat it let alone how to cook it.
-Sufferers using the normal familiar things like an apple and banana you move on into the aisles and then you find that so while some things are in English most are not, and almost everything, is not package the same way it was in your home country.
+And worse when looking at something, you are not exactly sure how to eat it let alone how to cook it.
+Sufferers using the normal familiar things like an apple and banana you move on into the aisles and then you find that so while some things are in English most are not, and almost everything, do not package the same way it was in your home country.
 Remember spending over 10 min. and I’ll try and figure out whether I had laundry detergent or something that would be used in the dishwasher.
 It’s not as easy as you think actually.

 Starting with the physical, stress causes certain changes built into the human nervous system that we cannot consciously control, or many may consider an unusual environment wonderful (I hope that’s the way you experience it) others will experience it as threatening.

-If you consider them to be threatening, your stress levels are going to go up, you going to go into the fight or flight response and you may actually become sick sense stress suppresses the immune system.
+If you consider them to be threatening, your stress levels are going to go up, you going to go into the fight or flight response and you may actually become sick since stress suppresses the immune system.

 Cognitively, you often find that your mental functioning declines.
 Under conditions of culture shock, it would not be unusual to experience a decreased ability to concentrate, a tendency to become more defensive, failure pay attention to detail, reduce likelihood of responding to a problem created creatively, and the corresponding belief that you may not have control the situation.
 In some cases, this often occurs with a corresponding projection of future catastrophe.